cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 Reach 3.3.0 consistently deployed #defines such as “INCLUDE_PARAMETER_SERVICE” for each optional service.
 The difference in code size between all optional services included and all optional services excluded was about 22k (250k - 228k).

+With Reach 3.5, the error reporting mechanism can be configured via a #define an additional 240 byte buffer can be allocated to support verbose message reporting to the client.

 ## Communication Buffer Structure

 Reach conceptually uses six buffers to exchange prompts and replies.
 Each buffer is nominally 244 bytes, matching the BLE buffer size.
 The third buffer points to the first buffer as it can easily be reused.
 A further reduction of one buffer could be accomplished by encoding the payload directly into the outer message structure, but this makes the code rather confusing so this optimization is not shared.